KognitionAI/pilecv4j/README.md

             // create a StreamContext using Ffmpeg2.
 StreamContexts represent
             // a source of media data and a set of processing to be done on that data. final MediaContext sctx = Ffmpeg.createMediaContext(TEST_VIDEO)

+                // Tell the decoding that, if you need to convert the color anyway,
+                // you might as well convert it to BGR rather than RGB.
+                .preferBgr()

                 // We are simply going to pick the first video stream from the file.
                 .selectFirstVideoStream()